 Enter the domain name.

-Using a domain authority checker is simple and straightforward:
+Using a WHOIS lookup tool is simple and straightforward: